expressjs/cookie-parser/README.md

   not specified, will not parse signed cookies.
 If a string is provided, this is used as the secret.
 If an array is provided, an attempt will be made to unsign the cookie with each secret in order.
 - `options` an object that is passed to `cookie.parse` as the second option.
-Se [cookie](https://www.npmjs.org/package/cookie) for more information.
+See [cookie](https://www.npmjs.org/package/cookie) for more information.
   - `decode` a function to decode the value of the cookie